 NEW YORK—Lighting Designer Bradley King recently deployed Martin by HARMAN lighting fixtures on his Tony Award-winning lighting design for “Natasha, Pierre & The Great Comet of 1812”.

-Based on an adaptation of a 70-word excerpt from “War and Piece”, the critically-acclaimed musical features an innovative and unusual set design that forgoes a traditional stage and uses curving runways to place the actors in the center of the audience.
+Based on an adaptation of a 70-word excerpt from “War and Peace”, the critically-acclaimed musical features an innovative and unusual set design that forgoes a traditional stage and uses curving runways to place the actors in the center of the audience.
 In order to create an immersive and engaging lighting display that matches the show’s unique setting, King selected Martin MAC Viper Fixtures, Atomic strobes and RUSH MH2 Wash fixtures for their industry-leading performance, versatility and quiet operation.

 “The Viper is the perfect moving light for this show,” said King.
 “It’s bright, fast and quiet, which is especially important in theatre.
 It also has beautiful color and exceptional color correction—it’s the complete package.
 Plus, it’s not too big or heavy, which is critical because we push the limits of what we can hang from the ceiling.
 There are lights literally everywhere in the theater.”